giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 In DeFi, where transactions can be [front-run](https://www.investopedia.com/terms/f/frontrunning.asp) or [sandwiched](https://coinmarketcap.com/alexandria/article/what-are-sandwich-attacks-in-defi-and-how-can-you-avoid-them), adversaries may manipulate the best available price and thus extract value from a market order as there is no limit on the price.
 TradFi market orders are therefore unsafe for fully on-chain DEX'es like Mangrove.

 To protect the user, Mangrove's market order therefore corresponds to a TradFi [**limit order**](https://www.investopedia.com/terms/l/limitorder.asp): An order to buy or sell at or below a given price.
-More precisely, Mangrove ensures that the **average** price of the offers matched with the order does not exceed the specified price.
+More precisely, Mangrove ensures that the price of the offers matched with the order does not exceed the specified price.

 :::

-When an order is processed by Mangrove's matching engine, it consumes the offers on the selected [offer list](../offer-list.md), starting from the one which as the best [rank](../offer-list.md#offer-rank).
+When an order is processed by Mangrove's matching engine, it consumes the offers in the selected [offer list](../offer-list.md), inside the corresponding bin.
+Offers in a [bin](../offer-list.md#bins-doubly-linked-lists) are executed in order, from the first to the last.
 Execution works as follows:

-1. Mangrove checks that the current offer's [entailed price](../offer-list.md#wants-gives-and-entailed-price) is at least as good as the taker's price.
+1. Mangrove checks that the current offer's [entailed price](../offer-list.md#gives-ratio-and-entailed-price) is at least as good as the taker's price.
 Otherwise execution stops there.
 2. Mangrove sends _inbound_ tokens to the current offer's associated [logic](../reactive-offer/maker-contract.md).
 3. Mangrove then executes the offer logic.
 4. If the call is successful, Mangrove sends _outbound_ tokens to the taker.
 If the call or the transfer fail, Mangrove reverts the effects of steps 2. and 3.